 The terms “coin” and “token” are often interchangeably used, despite their fundamental differences.
 A crypto coin, such as Bitcoin, Ethereum, Ripple, or Waves, possess its own independent distributed ledger or blockchain.
 Cryptocurrencies hold both similarities and many differences to their fiat brothers.
 Independently created cryptocoinage have limited functionality compared to tokens.
 Tokens have a much wider functionality.

-Generating a token does not require creating a blockchain from scratch.
+Generating a token for investment does not require creating a blockchain from scratch.
 In a much easier process, firms can follow a standard template on the blockchain to create their own tokens.
 Programmable computer codes called smart contacts allow tokens to operate without the need of third parties.

 Just as a private company can go public and offer an Initial Price Offering (IPO), tokens can be created and distributed to the public through an Initial Coin Offering (ICO).